 The Group's principal financial instruments, other than derivatives, comprise cash and cash equivalents, financial assets at FVPL, AFS financial assets, and interest-bearing loans and other borrowings.
 The main purpose of these financial instruments is to finance the Group's operations and related capital expenditures.
 The Group has various other financial assets and financial liabilities, such as trade receivables and payables which arise directly from its operations.
 One of the Group's subsidiary is a counterparty to derivative contracts.
-These derivatives are entered into as a means of reducing or managing their respective foreign exchange and interest rate exposures, as well as for trading purposes.
+These derivatives are entered into as a means of reducing or managing their respective foreign exchange and interest rate exposures.